area9innovation/fast/plow/readme.md

 transitive closures requires N^3 space.
 We have on the order of 5000 flow files.
 To keep all those would require 120gb.
 So we have to be smarter.
 We could restrict the graph to just those files that define unions.
 For plow, this is 21 files out of 148.
 15%.
 That still becomes 1GB for Rhapsode.
 So doing it precisely for all files is not realistic.

 Instead, we should maintain a global lookup, as well as a way to check what path each global is defined in.
-Then we need the ability to check whether a given file is including in the transitive import closure of another file.
+Then we need the ability to check whether a given file is included in the transitive import closure of another file.

-Live data structures to envision:
+Live data structures to make this possible:
 - Global graph of super/subtypes
 - Import graph
 - Global map from symbol to what file defines that